 Racially based objections to the term “Dixieland” can be found, even among Black musicians taking those gigs.
 But thankfully, many things acceptable at that time, aren’t acceptable now.

 A reader told me about an experience she had at Jimmy Ryan’s in the 1970s.
 The famous club had a sign that said “Dixieland jazz played here”, but as a member of the house band Roy Eldridge would explain to patrons that he never used that term for the style because many musicians had grandparents who were slaves in Dixieland.

 I believe the term is racially charged, but I don’t believe the fans who embraced it were more racist than the general population, and many of them were notably less so.
 They were, after all, enjoying music with strong associations with African Americans.

 Nor is anyone today racist for using what has been the common term for something their entire lives.
 A term that you’ll still spot in your local newspaper.
-“Dixieland Jazz” doesn’t sound to the ear the same way an older person saying “Colored” does, and it never will.
-It still has a critical use in describing a particular movement so it won’t disappear completely.
+“Dixieland jazz” doesn’t sound to the ear the same way an older person saying “Colored” does, and maybe it never will.
+It still has a critical use in describing a particular musical moment so it won’t disappear completely.

-I’m excluding from this essay the few actually racist voices in the early revival.
+I’m excluding from this essay the few actually racist voices in the revival.
 They were not indicative of the whole and perhaps were reactionary to it.
-Racist intent is not what is wrong with the word “Dixieland.”
+Racist intent is not what is wrong with the word Dixieland.
 But there is one bit of history that must be included.